bulbazord/krs/ch1/EXERCISES.md

     Fahrenheit table.

 -   Exercise 1-5.
-Modify the temperature conversion program to print the table in reverse order, taht is, from 300 degrees to 0.
+Modify the temperature conversion program to print the table in reverse order, that is, from 300 degrees to 0.

 -   Exercise 1-6.
 Verify that the expression `getchar() != EOF` is 0 or 1.